wytNekoko/HackerRanking/README.md

-# DoraDust
+# HackerRanking

-> Front-end project for DoraDust in Dorahacks.
+> Front-end project for HackerRanking in Dorahacks.

 ## Build Setup